nottroll/m-n-k-Game-Bot/README.md

 The m,n,k-game is a 2-player game played on a m-by-n board where the goal is to have k-in-a-line either horizontally, vertically or diagonally.
 Each player takes turns to put down their token on a free board space until a player wins or draw if all free spaces have been used.

-With parameters m=3,n=3,k=3, the game is identical to tic-tac-toe.
+With parameters m=3,n=3,k=3, the game is an instance of tic-tac-toe.

 See more information here: (https://en.wikipedia.org/wiki/M,n,k-game)